-CB Falcon parameter information can be uploaded/downloaded using the optional Program Module.
+CB Falcon parameter information (non-safety parameters only) can be uploaded/downloaded using the optional Program Module.
 When the Program Module is installed, its features are accessible from the Falcon Setup page.
-See Appendix C for more information.
+Starting from the Home page, press <SETUP>, then <PROGRAM MODULE>.

-4.8-BURNER SEQUENCE
+G. BURNER SEQUENCE